cjbauer/idmas/DedRepCases.md

 not make this determination about P1, then she is still later allowed to trust Alice or trust Bob, just not both at the same time.

-2. Alice and Bob agree that not P1.
+Case 2.
+Alice and Bob agree that not P1.
 In this case, the contract terminates and there is no dispute.

 In the remaining cases Alice and Bob agree P1 and we must consider P2.
 On January 09, 2015, both Alice and Bob should publish whether or not they believe P2.

-3. Suppose Alice and Bob disagree about P2.
+Case 3.
+Suppose Alice and Bob disagree about P2.
 (This almost certainly means Bob says he paid and Alice says he didn't.)
 Here Carol would have little evidence as to whether or not such a fiat transaction took place.
 All Carol could realistically know is that one of Alice or Bob is untrustworthy.

-4. Suppose Alice and Bob agree on not P2: Bob did not pay.
+Case 4.
+Suppose Alice and Bob agree on not P2: Bob did not pay.
 Here the contract terminates and there is no dispute.

 In the remaining cases Alice and Bob agree on P2 and we must consider P3.